sanaauzuri/hello-world/README.md

 - N/A

 **Future improvements:**
-- Addition of a Maps feature allowing users to see a country through Google Maps by clicking a button.
+- Addition of a Maps button on the country detail panel allowing users to see a country through Google Maps.